| | | | |

 A view down a canal.
 Row houses on either side, boats moored along the side, a bridge crossing it in the distance.

-You can explore pretty much all the major city hot spots, including Amsterdam’s infamous “Red Light” district, by taking a boat tour or a water taxi along the city’s idyllic water routes.
+You can explore pretty much all the major city hot spots, including Amsterdam’s infamous “Red Light” district, by taking a canal boat tour along the city’s idyllic water routes.

 Another way to enjoy the canals is simply strolling along their banks and discovering the many shops and restaurants nearby.